 As a Regional Innovation Centre client, you will have access to tailored business advisory services at no cost; entrepreneurial training activities, including mentorship opportunities and hands-on workshops are offered at a variety of convenient times.
 You will have exclusive access to client-only events, with reduced or waived event attendance fees.
 Supplemental one-on-one meetings with our business analysts and service providers scheduled at mutually convenient times will help your leading edge idea start, grow, and succeed.

-The Generator at one opened its doors in 2010 to be the catalyst for interactive digital media growth in Niagara.
-The vision was simple: to create a utopia for interactive digital media (IDM) for companies, researchers and students.
+The Generator at one opened its doors in 2010 to be the catalyst for interactive digital media and tech growth in Niagara.
+The vision was simple: to create a utopia for interactive digital media and tech (IDMT) for companies, researchers and students.
 Adopting a model that has produced tremendous results in areas such as Silicon Valley, the seeds that were planted just a few short years ago at the Generator at one have now blossomed.

 The Goodman School of Business BioLinc brings exciting new opportunities for collaboration between southern Ontario’s research and business communities.
 BioLinc is located in the new $111.4-million Cairns Family Health and Bioscience Research Complex on the University’s main campus.
 BioLinc occupies approximately 5,000 square feet in the Cairns Complex and has the capacity to nurture multiple companies, projects, researchers and students at one time.
 BioLinc is working with start-up companies and entrepreneurs in the health and bioscience sectors.